shashu-21/summerofbitcoinchallenge/README.md

 **Source Files**

-* main.cpp: This program takes mempool.csv file and input and creates another file upmempool.csv which contains the cumulative fee and weight of each transaction including all of its parents.
+* main.cpp: This program takes mempool.csv file as input and creates another file upmempool.csv which contains the cumulative fee and weight of each transaction including all of its parents.

 * Main.java: This contains the driver code for block generation where different classes and functions are accessed to generate and output the block of permissible transactions.